jeremyvoltz/GalaxyTrucker/README.md

  A Tile object has a 4-tuple of connectors (corresponding to the cardinal directions), which are encoded by the numbers 0,1,2,3 (0 means no connector on that side, 1 is the single connector, 2 the double, 3 the universal).

-The idea being that you can make “super” classes that inherit from Tile, but are more specific.
+The idea being that you can make subclasses that inherit from Tile, but are more specific.
 So I made a ShieldTile class, which is a Tile object (it has connectors), but it also has a shield orientation.
 And a CrewTile class, which has some number of crew.

 A Tile object also has a method called rotate, which rotates its connectors (and its shield, if it’s a ShieldTile.
 Cannons and engines will do the same thing, but I haven’t written those yet).